 As the head of centre/ exams officer operates across more than one centre, the head of centre will ensure there is suitable support in place, so they can meet their obligations in relation to the recruitment, selection and training of staff across the centres for which they are responsible.
-This in in relation to The Basildon Lower Academy and The Basildon Upper Academy.
+This in in relation to The Basildon Lower Academy and The Basildon Upper Academy might include a personal mobile number and/or email address).
+These must be the contact details of someone who can be reached in an emergency if the centre is closed over the summer and who can mobilise resources to respond to the issue.
+(GR 5.3)